microsoft/containerized-microservices-pipeline/ContinuousIntegrationAndDeployment.md

 1. Refer to steps 1-4 on section [Pull Request Builds](#Pull-Request-Builds)

-2. Add build variables by navigating to `Variables` and adding a `DockerImageName`, `MajorVersion`, and `MinorVersion`.
-The build will use these variables to semantically version the docker images.
+2. Add build variables by navigating to `Variables` and add the following variables: `DockerImageName`, `MajorVersion`, and `MinorVersion`.
+The build will use these variables to semantically version the docker images within `Azure Container Registry`.
     ![Add Build Variables](/images/AddBuildVariables.png)